XC @ CHC

 During my first semester attending CHC, I participated in cross country as a sport.
 The experience of participating in a college sport, in my eyes, completely changes your outlook during college.
 The extra work you have to put into the sport on top of your college studies, for me, is slightly challenging at certain times in the semester.
-However, the discipline playing a sport instils in you as a person definitely makes up for the two hours or more a day you delegate to practice.
-I have gained determination, discipline and strength of will from running 'XC for CHC.'
+However, the discipline playing a sport instills in you as a person definitely makes up for the two hours or more a day you delegate to practice.
+I have gained determination, discipline, and strength of will from running 'XC for CHC.'

 The XC program at Chestnut Hill is coached by Philip Reilly and assistant coach Alex Hershman.
 Coach Phil expects dedication and hard work from each member on his team, but as long as you are willing to work, he is willing to train you to your potential.
 Alex knows a huge amount about running in general, from running form, to muscle health and nutrition and he is a great motivator during practices and meets.
-Both coaches absolutely love the program, and do all they can to drive it forward.
+Both coaches absolutely love the program and do all they can to drive it forward.
 I have learned an incredible amount from both of them, and everyone on the team this year has really improved, including me.